ouwargui/guisantos.dev/src/posts/how-to-use-multiple-git-accounts.md

 Now go to your GitHub account settings and click on the "New SSH key" button.
 Enter a name for the key and paste the key you copied in the previous step.

-## Step 3 - Create a SSH config file
+## Step 3 - Create an SSH config file

-Now that you have created your SSH keys and added them to your GitHub account, you need to create a SSH config file to tell your machine which key to use for each account.
+Now that you have created your SSH keys and added them to your GitHub account, you need to create an SSH config file to tell your machine which key to use for each account.
 To do this, run the following command in your terminal:

-If you already have a SSH config file, you can skip this step.
+If you already have an SSH config file, you can skip this step.

 ```bash
 $ touch ~/.ssh/config